bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 firm that specializes in garden design and creation, maintenance and landscaping.
-The company also runs a small plant nursery that sells indoor and outdoor plants, making them a one-stop shop for clients to
-\"transform any space into an oasis you can be proud of\".
+The company also runs a small plant nursery that sells indoor and outdoor plants, making them a one-stop shop for clients to &quot;transform any space into an oasis you can be proud of&quot;.

 Lucky Shrub was started by a husband and wife team, Jason and Maria, who share a long-time love for plants.
 Jason is the garden architect.
 He